RyotaUshio/obsidian-pdf-plus/README.md

 See [here](#installation) for an installation guide.

+> [!note]
+> - This plugin is in the early phase of its development.
+Some parts are still clunky.
+> - ***I'm by no means an expert of web engineering or PDF handling.
+(As of Dec 2023, I've just started learnign JavaScript a half year ago!)
+If you have some experiences, your help will be much appreciated.***

 ## Features

 Each feature can be toggled on and off in the plugin settings.